Amey-Searce/go/README.md

 **Step 2:**

-Go to project root and execute the following command in console to get the required dependencies:
+Go to a particular folder  and execute the following command:

 ```
  cd Exercises - Ninja Level #n (where n =1,2,3,4,5...)